-The form asks for contact details for up to three professional people who can give information about your IBD and how it affects you.
+The form asks for contact details for up to three professional people who can give information about your Crohn's or Colitis and how it affects you.

 This does not have to be your GP.
 It could be another health professional who knows you well and knows about your condition, such as a gastroenterologist or an IBD nurse, or a professional who knows how your condition affects your life, such as a psychologist.